-The Honor Committee, composed of 3 faculty members and 8 students (4 juniors and 4 seniors chosen by the faculty and their classmates), reviews cases dealing with lying and cheating.
+The Honor Committee, composed of 2 faculty members and 8 students (4 juniors and 4 seniors chosen by the faculty and their classmates), reviews cases dealing with lying and cheating.
+Any student on the committee who commits an honor violation will be asked to resign their position.